italia/developers.italia.it/_platforms/en/designers.md

 The site [designers.italia.it](https://designers.italia.it/){:target="_blank"} contains:

 * References to the current version of the [Design guidelines](https://designers.italia.it/guide/){:target="_blank"}.
-* [Design templates for websites and services](https://designers.italia.it/guide/](https://designers.italia.it/modelli/){:target="_blank"} of public entities such as municipalities and schools.
+* [Design templates for websites and services](https://designers.italia.it/modelli/){:target="_blank"} of public entities, such as municipalities and schools.
 * A [design system](https://designers.italia.it/design-system/){:target="_blank"} including foundations, components, patterns and showcase.
 * A series of [kits for the design of services of the Public Administration](https://designers.italia.it/kit/){:target="_blank"}.
 * The [blog](https://medium.com/designers-italia) with use cases of the above tools and articles from the community.